paulaksm/feature-transfer/README.md

 + __baseA__ - MobileNet model, with weights pre-trained on ImageNet (1000 categories and 1.2 million images)
 + __baseB__ - MobileNet model, with weights randomly initialized trained on [self-driving dataset](https://github.com/paulaksm/self_driving_data) (3 categories and 56k images)

-BaseA model is not available in this repository because it's available in Keras Applications.
+BaseA model is not available in this repository because it's part of Keras Applications.

 BaseB achieved 91% accuracy on validation and was trained for 15 epochs.
 BaseB model is available at `transfer/trained-models/baseB.h5`.